-Thanks to the generous donations from fellow genealogical societies and individuals, we were able to purchase a photocopier and two computers.
-We were also able to find a temporary space, compliments of the Hoquiam Library.
-Due to a remodeling project at the library, however, we have had to move again — into members’ spare rooms and storage.
+Thanks to the generous donations from fellow genealogical societies and individuals, Grays Harbor Gen Soc was able to purchase signage, a photocopier/scanner, computers, shelving, binders, pencils, and furniture.
+They were also able to find a temporary space, compliments of the Hoquiam Library.

-We’re very much on the lookout for Grays Harbor-related materials like old city directories, telephone books, school yearbooks, family histories, obituaries, etc. No donation is too small.
-Many societies have scoured their holdings and sent us area-specific books.
-If you have materials related specifically to Grays Harbor or Chehalis Counties, we’d love to hear from you at Info@GraysHarborGenealogy.com.
+GHGS is still very much on the lookout for Grays Harbor-related materials like old city directories, telephone books, school yearbooks, family histories, obituaries, etc. If you have materials related specifically to Grays Harbor or Chehalis Counties, they’d love to hear from you at Info@GraysHarborGenealogy.com.